 This page provides school personnel with resources and answers to questions about reporting cases of COVID-19.

-Click on the links below for current guidance about COVID-19 quarantine.
+Click on the links below for current guidance.

 Student or staff member becomes ill

 Immediately isolate a student or staff member who is ill and shows symptoms.
 Send the person home as soon as possible.

 Regardless of vaccination status or symptoms, anyone who tests positive for COVID-19 must isolate for at least 5 days.